 While all data relating to seizure frequency was collected subjectively, either from the perspective of patients, their carers or healthcare professionals, there was great variation in how it was measured and reported (Supplementary Table 5).
-Some researchers asked participants prospectively to keep a log or diary of their seizures over a specific period, such as daily or weekly - this log could include information such as the number of seizures, severity, duration, and triggers - ; other researchers asked participants retrospectively how many seizures they experienced over a certain period; and some researchers did not report how they captured this information.
+Some researchers asked participants prospectively to keep a log or diary of their seizures over a specific period, such as daily or weekly - this log could include information such as the number of seizures, severity, duration, and triggers; other researchers asked participants retrospectively how many seizures they experienced over a certain period; and some researchers did not report how they captured this information.

 Seizure intensity, severity and bothersomeness